jundalisay/sp/content/en/research/socrates/timaeus/chapter-03b.md

 And so, God placed water [convertible] and air [spacetime] in the mean between fire [electromagnetism] and earth [strong force].

 These have the same proportion as far as possible.
 Thus he bound and put together a visible and tangible heaven.

+This is why the body of the world was created out of 4 such elements.

+It was harmonized by proportion, and therefore has the spirit of friendship.
+Having been reconciled to itself, it was indissoluble<!--  by the hand of any other than the framer -->.

 <!-- (Fire is to air, as air is to water, and as air is to water so is water to earth) -->